Curriq vs Resume.com which resume builder fits you?

 | Platform | iOS (iPhone and iPad).
 Native app, no web account required. | Web only.
 No dedicated iPhone or iPad app. |

-| AI features | Apple Intelligence rewrite against the pasted job description.
+| AI features | Claude AI rewrite against the pasted job description.
 ATS-aware bullet tailoring. | Basic content suggestions; no dedicated AI rewrite engine advertised. |

 | Offline support | Yes for editing.
-Data stays on device by default; on-device where possible. | No. Requires an internet connection and a Resume.com account. |
+Resume data stays on your device by default; AI rewrites are powered by Anthropic's Claude. | No. Requires an internet connection and a Resume.com account. |

-| PDF export | Yes, included on the free tier.
-No watermarks. | Yes, included with the free tier. |
+| PDF export | Yes.
+The free tier exports a watermarked PDF; Pro removes the watermark. | Yes, included with the free tier. |

 | Locale coverage | 5 locales: en-CA (primary), en-US, en-GB, fr-CA, fr-FR. | Primarily English.
 See their site for current language list. |